piyush-doke/cerebral-micro-bleeds-detection/README.md

 :---: | ---
 Import Modules | Imports all the required modules.
 Settings | Sets the following parameters: seeds, split fraction, iterations of Bayesian optimization, and epochs for training the CNNs.
-Functions | Defines entities like the CNN structures, image augmentations, Bayesian optimization algorithm, and evaluation metrics.
+Functions | Defines the following entities: CNN structures, image augmentations, Bayesian optimization algorithm, and evaluation metrics.
 Create Train/Test Sets | Splits the dataset into train and test sets.
 The train set undergoes image augmentation and test set remains un-augmented.
 Hold-out validation is used here.
 Preview Samples | Displays samples from the train set.
 Comparing Results | Trains 6 different CNN structures using hyper-parameters suggested by Bayesian optimization.
 Compares the accuracy, sensitivity, specificity, and precision of these 6 structures.